germs-lab/SOPs/mobio_powersoil_htp_96well_dna_extraction.md

     - [ ] Discard used paper towels, kim-wipes, plates, etc.
     - [ ] Wipe down the bench top using 70% ethanol.
     - [ ] Open the centrifuge lid and turn it off.
-    - [ ] Refill the pipette tips for next person to use.
+    - [ ] Refill and autoclave the pipette tips for next person to use.